voliva/formicary/README.md

 ) => boolean | string[] | Promise<boolean | string[]>;
 ```

-React RxJS Form currently exposes some common validators to make things less verbose, but it's fairly simple to build your own validator:
+Reactive Rx Form currently exposes some common validators to make things less verbose, but it's fairly simple to build your own validator:

 - `value`: the latest value of the field.
 - `getValue`: Function to retrieve the latest value of a dependant field.
 This lets this library wire up all the dependencies.